astraw/stdeb/README.rst

 stdeb - Python to Debian source package conversion utility
 ==========================================================

-..
-KEEP THE TWO COPIES OF THIS FILE IN SYNC: README.TXT AND THE WEBPAGE!

 stdeb_ ("setuptools debian") produces Debian source packages from Python packages via a new distutils command, ``sdist_dsc``.
 Automatic defaults are provided for the Debian package, but many aspects of the